matafokka/ExcelDarkThemeFix/README.md

 ### Does it work with a high contrast themes
 No.

+### Can I disable pop-up dialog when I press "Fix All" button?
+Yes, there's an option for this, see "Configuration" section.

 ### Can you make a dark theme for Excel?
 No. There's too much things to track.
 It's almost (if not entirely) impossible.